Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Proof of Theorem

 \section{Proof of Theorem~\ref{th:bound:2}}

+The main part of this appendix is devoted to proving the convolutional code part of Theorem~\ref{th:bound:2}.
+The QC code part follows then simply by combining the convolutional code part of Theorem~\ref{th:bound:2} (applied to the convolutional code $\codeCconv$ defined by the polynomial parity-check matrix $\shortmatrHconv(y) \defeq \matrH(x)|_{x = y}$ over $\Ftwoylauser$) with Tanner's inequality~\eqref{eq:Tanner:dmin:dfree:1}.\footnote{Here and in the other appendices, we use the $\shortmatrHconv(y)$ instead of the longer $\matrHconv(y)$ for denoting the polynomial parity-check matrix of a convolutional code.}

+Let us therefore prove the convolutional code part of Theorem~\ref{th:bound:2}.
 We use the same notation as in Lemma~\ref{lemma:codeword:construction:1} and Theorem~\ref{th:bound:1} (and their proofs).
-Then, because the permanent is a certain sum of certain products, we can use the triangle and product inequality of the weight function to obtain
+We start by observing that, because the permanent is a certain sum of certain products, we can use the triangle and product inequality of the weight function to obtain

-where in the last step we have used the definition $\matr{A} = \wt\big( \matr{H}(x) \big)$.
+where in the last step we have used the definition $\matr{A} = \wt\big( \shortmatrHconv(y) \big)$.

-With this, the result in~\eqref{eq:bound:2} is nearly established, but not quite.
-Namely, it can happen that the codeword construction in Lemma~\ref{lemma:codeword:construction:1} produces the all-zero vector $\vc(x)$; in Eq.~\eqref{eq:bound:1} of Theorem~\ref{th:bound:1} we properly took care of this case by using the $\minstarnoarg$ operator instead of the $\min$ operator.
-However, unfortunately such an all-zero vector $\vc(x)$ can yield a nonzero term $\sum_{i \in \set{S}} \perm \bigl( \matr{A}_{\set{S} \setminus i} \bigr)$ in~\eqref{eq:codeword:weight:upper:bound:1} and we need to take care of this degeneracy.
-Our strategy will be to show that the minimum Hamming distance of the code is never larger than such a nonzero term and therefore, although this nonzero term appears in the $\minstarnoarg$ operation in~\eqref{eq:bound:2}, it does not produce a wrong upper bound.
+With this, the result in~\eqref{eq:bound:2} is nearly established with the exception of the case when the codeword construction in Lemma~\ref{lemma:codeword:construction:1} produces the all-zero vector $\vcconv(y)$; in Eq.~\eqref{eq:bound:1:convolutional:code} of Theorem~\ref{th:bound:1} we properly took care of this case by using the $\minstarnoarg$ operator instead of the $\min$ operator.
+However, such an all-zero vector $\vcconv(y)$ can yield a nonzero term $\sum_{i \in \set{S}} \perm \bigl( \matr{A}_{\set{S} \setminus i} \bigr)$ in~\eqref{eq:codeword:weight:upper:bound:1} and we need to take care of this degeneracy.
+Our strategy will be to show that $\dfree(\codeCconv)$ is never larger than such a nonzero term and therefore, although this nonzero term appears in the $\minstarnoarg$ operation in~\eqref{eq:bound:2}, it does not produce a wrong upper bound.